 Tip 2: Lead with a Growth Mindset

 Like purpose, a growth mindset is a necessity for those with an entrepreneurial spirit.
-People with a growth mindset have a positive mentality and see life as an exciting learning experience.
+Those with a growth mindset have a positive mentality and see life as an exciting learning experience.
 They’re eager to learn new skills, push boundaries, take on challenges, and seek out knowledge that betters their leadership abilities.
 One of the most distinctive characteristics of a leader is that they’re always in motion.
 Whether they’re problem-solving, implementing a plan, or challenging what can be done with an innovative idea, they never stop, even when setbacks occur.
-Without this mindset, you cannot effectively guide a business or team because companies and the people who work for them are always in flux.
+Without this mindset, you cannot effectively guide a small business because companies are always in flux.
 Nothing is ever guaranteed or fixed.

 To develop a growth mindset: